Nesmuk Handle Materials

 Bog oak

-Bog oak is not a species of its own: in fact, it is subfossil oak logs up to 5,000 years old that have lain in northern German bogs and waters.
-When such a log is found and salvaged in a bog, it must first be dried in a complex drying process that takes several years before it can be processed.
-The color varies between brownish and bluish black tones.
+Bog oak is not a separate type of wood: in fact, it refers to subfossil oak trunks, up to 5,000 years old, that have lain in North German bogs and waters.
+When such a trunk is found and salvaged in a bog, it must first be dried in an elaborate drying process that takes several years before it can be processed.
+The color varies between brownish and bluish-black tones.

 Olive

 Olive wood is undoubtedly one of the most beautiful woods.
-Nesmuk uses only hand-picked pieces of wild olive wood from a specific region in Spain - with particularly spectacular grain, light brown to golden yellow, wildly figured with dark stripes.
-The handles are deliberately not polished in order to preserve the pleasantly soft feel of the olive wood.
+Nesmuk exclusively uses hand-picked pieces of wild-grown olive wood from a specific region in Spain – with a particularly spectacular grain, light brown to golden yellow, wildly figured with dark stripes.
+The handles are deliberately not polished to preserve the pleasant soft feel of the olive wood.

-Karelian bur birch is a small birch species native to Northern Europe, mainly in the border region between Finland and Russia.
-Due to the slow growth, the light gray to light brown wood shows the strong, contrasting grain.
-Karelian burl birch is a typical knife handle of traditional Scandinavian knives and is unmistakable due to the very striking grain.
+Karelian curly birch is a small birch species native to Northern Europe, predominantly in the border region between Finland and Russia.
+Due to its slow growth, the light grey to light brown wood exhibits a strong, high-contrast grain.
+Karelian curly birch is a typical knife handle for traditional Scandinavian knives and is unmistakable due to its very striking grain.

 Micarta Black

-Micarta is a high-tech plastic whose characteristic grain is created by dyed linen.
-Micarta is a shock-resistant, hard and unbreakable material and is also resistant to moisture, acids and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.
+Micarta is a high-tech plastic, whose characteristic grain is created by dyed linen.
+Micarta is a shock-resistant, hard, and shatterproof material, and is also resistant to moisture, acids, and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.

 Micarta Green

-Micarta is a high-tech plastic whose characteristic grain is created by dyed linen.
-Micarta is a shock-resistant, hard and unbreakable material and is also resistant to moisture, acids and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.
+Micarta is a high-tech plastic, whose characteristic grain is created by dyed linen.
+Micarta is a shock-resistant, hard, and shatterproof material, and is also resistant to moisture, acids, and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.

 Micarta Red

-Micarta is a high-tech plastic whose characteristic grain is created by dyed linen.
-Micarta is a shock-resistant, hard and unbreakable material and is also resistant to moisture, acids and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.
+Micarta is a high-tech plastic, whose characteristic grain is created by dyed linen.
+Micarta is a shock-resistant, hard, and shatterproof material, and is also resistant to moisture, acids, and alkalis, which is why it is a handle material frequently chosen by professional chefs in particular.

 Walnut

-Walnut burl in the quality selected by Nesmuk is one of the rarest and most expensive European woods.
-The genuine walnut is mainly found in Central and Southern Europe.
-Even the heartwood is a sought-after precious wood, but the valuable wood of the rare burls is even more beautiful: Very heavy and hard, walnut burl is characterized by its fine dark to golden brown grain.
+Walnut burl, in the quality selected by Nesmuk, is one of the rarest and most expensive European woods.
+True walnut is predominantly found in Central and Southern Europe.
+Even the heartwood is a coveted noble wood, but even more beautiful is the valuable wood of the rare burl nodules: very heavy and hard, walnut burl is characterized by its fine dark to golden-brown grain.

 Handles for Nesmuk

-Silver hammered is intricately finished by hand using the traditional Martelé technique: The fine hammered finish of the solid 925 sterling silver increases the surface area and thus the reflections of light, making the silver shine even more.
-All Nesmuk folders are manufactured and finished entirely and exclusively by trained goldsmiths.
+Hammered silver is elaborately handcrafted using the traditional martelé technique: The fine hammered finish of the solid 925 sterling silver increases the surface area and thus the reflections of light, making the silver shine even more.
+All Nesmuk folders are completely and exclusively crafted and finished by trained goldsmiths.

-Black jade enjoys a special status among precious stones, as it has a cultural as well as art-historical significance like no other stone worldwide; especially in China, where black jade is considered the stone of the gods.
-Jade is created by volcanic processes and is not only one of the rarest and most expensive gemstones, but also extremely hard and difficult to work.
-Nesmuk processes only hand-picked stones of the highest quality.
+Black jade enjoys a special status among gemstones, as it has a cultural and art historical significance unlike any other stone worldwide; particularly in China, where black jade is considered the stone of the gods.
+Jade is formed by volcanic processes and is not only one of the rarest and most expensive gemstones, but also extremely hard and difficult to work with.
+Nesmuk processes only hand-selected stones of the highest quality.

-Lapis lazuli is a mineral mixture that is formed under high pressure and temperature effects in various rocks, such as marble.
-Due to its rarity and unique appearance, the blue-gold shiny stone has been one of the most sought-after gemstones for over 5,000 years and can be found in numerous important works of art history, such as the famous death mask of Tutankhamun.
+Lapis lazuli is a mineral mixture that formed under high pressure and temperature in various rocks, such as marble.
+Due to its rarity and unique appearance, the blue-gold shimmering stone has been one of the most coveted gemstones for over 5,000 years and is found in numerous important works of art history, such as the famous death mask of Tutankhamun.

-Burl birch is a small birch species native to Northern Europe.
-Due to its slow growth, the light gray to light brown wood shows a strong, contrasting grain.
-Because it is both very soft and open-pored, Nesmuk processes stabilized burl birch: for this purpose, liquid, colored acrylic is drawn into the interstices of the wood under vacuum, making it very break-resistant and hard.
+Curly birch is a small birch species native to Northern Europe.
+Due to its slow growth, the light grey to light brown wood shows a strong, high-contrast grain.
+Since it is also very soft and open-pored, Nesmuk processes stabilized curly birch: liquid, colored acrylic glass is drawn into the gaps of the wood under vacuum, making it very break-resistant and hard.

-Bog oak is not a species of its own: in fact, it is subfossil oak logs up to 5,000 years old that have lain in northern German bogs and waters.
-When such a log is found and salvaged in a bog, it must first be dried in a complex drying process that takes several years before it can be processed.
-The color varies between brownish and bluish black tones.
+Bog oak is not a separate type of wood: in fact, it refers to subfossil oak trunks, up to 5,000 years old, that have lain in North German bogs and waters.
+When such a trunk is found and salvaged in a bog, it must first be dried in an elaborate drying process that takes several years before it can be processed.
+The color varies between brownish and bluish-black tones.

 Olive

 Olive wood is undoubtedly one of the most beautiful woods.
-Nesmuk uses only hand-picked pieces of wild olive wood from a specific region in Spain - with particularly spectacular grain, light brown to golden yellow, wildly figured with dark stripes.
-The handles are deliberately not polished in order to preserve the pleasantly soft feel of the olive wood.
+Nesmuk exclusively uses hand-picked pieces of wild-grown olive wood from a specific region in Spain – with a particularly spectacular grain, light brown to golden yellow, wildly figured with dark stripes.
+The handles are deliberately not polished to preserve the pleasant soft feel of the olive wood.

 Tiger Iron

-Tiger iron is an amalgamation of tiger eye, hematite and red jasper.
-These different minerals provide the unique streak between silver-gray and red-yellow; at the same time, tiger iron is very difficult to work with due to the different properties of its various components and requires a lot of experience and care.
+Tiger Iron is a combination of tiger's eye, hematite, and red jasper.
+These different minerals create the unique silver-gray and red-yellow stripes; at the same time, due to the different properties of its various components, Tiger Iron is very difficult to work with and requires a lot of experience and care.

-Desert ironwood comes from the Sonoran Desert in the USA and Mexico, where it is one of the longest-lived tree species and can live up to 1,500 years.
-The tree is strictly protected and only small amounts of wood from naturally dead trees are available.
-It is one of the densest, heaviest and hardest woods in the world and requires extensive and demanding processing.
+Desert Ironwood comes from the Sonoran Desert in the USA and Mexico, where it is one of the longest-lived tree species, reaching up to 1,500 years old.
+The tree is strictly protected, and only small quantities of wood from naturally fallen trees are available.
+It is one of the densest, heaviest, and hardest woods in the world and requires elaborate and demanding processing.

-Piano lacquer is characterized by its depth of color, color saturation and very durable surface.
-Nesmuk manufactures the handle scales from specially developed fine lacquer.
-In a special process, the lacquer is cast, the handle scales are milled from the full lacquer and then elaborately polished by hand to a high gloss.
+Piano lacquer is characterized by its color depth, color saturation, and very durable surface.
+Nesmuk manufactures the handle scales from specially developed fine lacquers.
+In a special process, the lacquer is cast, the handle scales are milled from the solid lacquer, and finally elaborately hand-polished to a high gloss.

-Piano lacquer is characterized by its depth of color, color saturation and very durable surface.
-Nesmuk manufactures the handle scales from specially developed fine lacquer.
-In a special process, the lacquer is cast, the handle scales are milled from the full lacquer and then elaborately polished by hand to a high gloss.
+Piano lacquer is characterized by its color depth, color saturation, and very durable surface.
+Nesmuk manufactures the handle scales from specially developed fine lacquers.
+In a special process, the lacquer is cast, the handle scales are milled from the solid lacquer, and finally elaborately hand-polished to a high gloss.

-Piano lacquer is characterized by its depth of color, color saturation and very durable surface.
-Nesmuk manufactures the handle scales from specially developed fine lacquer.
-In a special process, the lacquer is cast, the handle scales are milled from the full lacquer and then elaborately polished by hand to a high gloss.
+Piano lacquer is characterized by its color depth, color saturation, and very durable surface.
+Nesmuk manufactures the handle scales from specially developed fine lacquers.
+In a special process, the lacquer is cast, the handle scales are milled from the solid lacquer, and finally elaborately hand-polished to a high gloss.

-Piano lacquer is characterized by its depth of color, color saturation and very durable surface.
-Nesmuk manufactures the handle scales from specially developed fine lacquer.
-In a special process, the lacquer is cast, the handle scales are milled from the full lacquer and then elaborately polished by hand to a high gloss.
+Piano lacquer is characterized by its color depth, color saturation, and very durable surface.
+Nesmuk manufactures the handle scales from specially developed fine lacquers.
+In a special process, the lacquer is cast, the handle scales are milled from the solid lacquer, and finally elaborately hand-polished to a high gloss.